arskqz/Slots-Rosvopeli/README.md

 > Propably should have made the game logic with c++
 >
 > Or atleast split in to separate files did not realize this was gonna be 400 lines :P
+>
+> Was too lazy to build app so here's only the raw code